TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/FileSystemConventions/ExtensionDirectoryStructure/Index.rst

 .. container:: table-row

    Name
-         doc/manual.sxw
+         :code:`doc/manual.sxw`

    Description
          This file contains extension manual in OpenOffice 1.0 format.
 The name or file format may not be changed.
-See the “Documentation template” document on typo3.orgfor more information about extension manuals.
+See the extension "doc_template ("Documentation template") on typo3.org for more information about extension manuals.

 .. container:: table-row

    Name
-         piX/
+         :code:`piX/`

    Description
          These directories contain Frontend plugins.
-If extension is generated by the Kickstarter, :code:`*X*` will be a number.
+If an extension is generated by the extension :code:`kickstarter`, :code:`*X*` will be a number.
 It is recommended to give more meaningful names to Frontend plugin directories.

 .. container:: table-row

    Name
-         svX/
+         :code:`svX/`

    Description
          These directories contain TYPO3 services.
-If extension is generated by the Kickstarter, :code:`*X*` will be a number.
+If an extension is generated by the extension :code:`kickstarter`, :code:`*X*` will be a number.
 It is recommended to give more meaningful names to service directories.

 .. container:: table-row

    Name
-         modX/
+         :code:`modX/`

    Description
          These directories commonly contain Backend modules.
-If extension is generated by the Kickstarter, :code:`*X*` will be substituted with a number.
+If an extension is generated by the :code:`kickstarter`, :code:`*X*` will be substituted with a number.
 It is recommended to give more meaningful names to Backend module directories.

 .. container:: table-row

    Name
-         modfuncX/
+         :code:`modfuncX/`

    Description
          These directories commonly contain Backend submodules (embedded into other modules).
-If extension is generated by the Kickstarter, :code:`*X*` will be a number.
+If an extension is generated by the :code:`kickstarter`, :code:`*X*` will be a number.
 It is recommended to give more meaningful names to these directories.